U.S. Job Growth and Business Cycles

 Difference Between Number of Jobs Available and Number of Unemployed Americans vs. Annualized Wage Growth U.S. wage growth is expected to remain strong in the short run.
 Image: J.P.
 Morgan Asset Management

-Fed Funds Rate vs. U.S. Job Openings (JOLTS) Declining employment and wage growth would allow the Federal Reserve to make substantial cuts in interest rates.
+Fed Funds Rate vs. U.S. Job Openings (JOLTS) Declining wage growth and employment would allow the Fed to make substantial cuts in interest rates.
 Image: BofA Global Investment Strategy